 - Manuscripts should be accompanied by a cover letter, which includes the theme the article addresses, a bulleted list of key points the article addresses, author name(s), affiliation, work address, work phone number, fax number, and email address.

 Manuscripts will not be reviewed without the cover letter.
-Email a copy of your manuscript and cover letter to the editor, Oona Abrams, at email@example.com.
-Make sure that when sending your electronic submission, you indicate in the subject line of the email the issue date for which you are submitting (e.g., August 2017 ELQ).
+Email a copy of your manuscript and cover letter to editor Elaine Simos at email@example.com.
+Make sure when sending your electronic submission that you indicate in the subject line of the email the issue date for which you are submitting (e.g., August 2019 ELQ).